Home > Health Library > Newcastle Disease Virus (PDQ®): Complementary and alternative medicine - Health Professional Information [NCI]

 Effects of Newcastle Disease Virus on Human Cancer Cells

-Overall, these results show that there are some types of human cancer cells in which individual lytic strains of NDV do not replicate very well and that there are some types of normal human cells in which they replicate very efficiently.
-Nonetheless, these data and the absence of serious illness in individuals infected with NDV Reviewed in [1,2,3,10,13,16,17,18,19,20,21] are consistent with the view that NDV replicates much more efficiently in human cancer cells than it does in most types of normal human cells (i.e., "DBTRG.05MG human glioblastoma," "U-87MG human astrocytoma," "rat F98 glioblastoma cells," and "mouse Ehrlich ascites carcinoma").
+Overall, these results suggest that the lytic strains of NDV replicate well in some types of normal cells and replicate poorly in some types of cancer cells.
+These data and the absence of serious illness in individuals infected with NDV [1,2,3,10,13,17,18,19,20,21,22]) are consistent with the view that NDV may replicate more efficiently in human cancer cells than it does in most types of normal human cells (i.e., "DBTRG.05MG human glioblastoma," "U-87MG human astrocytoma," "rat F98 glioblastoma cells," and "mouse Ehrlich ascites carcinoma").

 NDV and Cancer Immunotherapy